NHatsen/LocRW/README.md

 #### Methods

-###### Read a loc file:
+#### Read a loc file:

 ```c#
 list = LocRW.LocFile.ReadLocFile(string path);
 ```

-Read a .loc file specified for the path provided and returns a list of local messages.
+Reads a .loc file specified for the path provided and returns a list of local messages.

-###### Write a loc file:
+#### Write a loc file:

 ```c#
 LocRW.LocFile.WriteLocFile(string path, List<TriggerClass> list);
 ```

-Creates a .loc file using the path and list of messages specified.
+Creates a .loc file using the provided path and list of messages.

-###### Read a csv file:
+#### Read a csv file:

 ```c#
 list = LocRW.CsvFile.ReadCSV(string path);
 ```

-Read a .csv file specified for the path provided and returns a list of local messages.
+Reads a .csv file specified by the provided path and returns a list of local messages.
 CSV file has to be written using the following pattern:

 ```xml
 Value,Message